 They also review petitions for exemption from property taxes and make recommendations to the Illinois Department of Revenue, which rules on exemptions.

-Seven Steps to Appeal an Assessment
+Six Steps to Appeal an Assessment

 Obtain the assessed valuation of your property, along with the values of other similar properties in the same market area.